-Honey Bees have medium length tongues and prefer to feed on open, single petal flowers which enable them to easy access nectar.
-Emerging bees need plants with spring nectar and pollen such as Hellebore and Snowdrop.
-During the summer, hardy shrubs such as; Escallonia, Cytisus, Hypericum, Ceanothus, Buddleja and Single Flowered Roses, are a great source of nectar.
-Perennials and annuals to plant to feed bees include; Cosmos, Campanula, Lavender, Slavia, Rudbeckia and Verbena
+Bees need plants with spring nectar and pollen such as Hellebore and Snowdrop.
+During the summer, hardy shrubs such as Escallonia, Cytisus, Hypericum, Ceanothus, Buddleja and Single Flowered Roses, are a great source of nectar.
+Perennials and annuals that you can plant to feed bees include Cosmos, Campanula, Lavender, Slavia, Rudbeckia and Verbena.

 10 Ways to Help the Bees